catherineisonline/pizza-time-with-react/README.md

 - <a href="https://www.npmjs.com/package/react-alice-carousel">React Alice Carousel</a> - React Alice Carousel is a React component for building content galleries, content rotators and any React carousels.
 - <a href="https://tinypng.com/">TinyPNG</a> - smart lossy compression techniques to reduce the file size of your WEBP, JPEG and PNG files.
 - <a href="https://www.npmjs.com/package/react-lazy-load-image-component">React Lazy Load Image Component</a> - React Component to lazy load images and other components/elements.
+- <a href="https://react-icons.github.io/react-icons">React Icons</a> - Include popular icons in your React projects easily with react-icons, which utilizes ES6 imports that allows you to include only the icons that your project is using.